-MS Research and Relief Fund's Snowdon Challenge 2019 will see teams working together to push, pull and carry a team member with MS in a specially adapted wheelchair from the base to the summit of Mount Snowdon and back again.
-This challenge will involve working as a team to climb Wales’ largest mountain, and one of the UK's famous Three Peaks, navigating rocky paths and increasing altitude, experiencing stunning views and landscapes along the way.
+MS Research and Relief Fund's Snowdon Challenge 2019 saw teams working together to push, pull and carry a team member with MS in a specially adapted wheelchair from the base to the summit of Mount Snowdon and back again.
+This challenge involved working as a team to climb Wales’ largest mountain, and one of the UK's famous Three Peaks, navigating rocky paths and increasing altitude, experiencing stunning views and landscapes along the way.

-This monumental event will see teams tackle Wales' tallest mountain via the Llanberis path, marching from base to summit and back down again before returning to the campsite for a celebration dinner and prize giving.
+This monumental event saw teams tackle Wales' tallest mountain via the Llanberis path, marching from base to summit and back down again before returning to the campsite for a celebration dinner.

-All funds raised will go directly to improving the lives of local people affected by MS.
+All funds raised went directly to improving the lives of local people affected by MS.

 We receive no statutory or government funding for the work that we do.
 All of our funding comes from legacies and donations.
 Events such as this one allow us to not just maintain our service provision, but also to expand it and thus help even more people affected by Multiple Sclerosis.